 Data retention is specified in the electrical specifications below.
 For purposes of clarity, this section contrasts the retention and endurance of FRAM with EEPROM.

-Like other nonvolatile memories such as EEPROM, FRAM data retention actually is a function of temperature.
-Much like other memories, this data sheet provides retention information at one commonly used temperature.
-A more complete characteristic is provided in a separate application note.
 The retention performance of FRAM is very comparable to EEPROM in its characteristics.
 However, the effect of endurance cycles on retention is different.

 A typical EEPROM has a write endurance specification that is fixed.
 Surpassing the specified level of cycles on an EEPROM usually leads to a hard memory failure.
 By contrast, the effect of increasing cycles on FRAM produces an increase in the soft error rate.
 That is, there is a higher likelihood of data loss but the memory continues to function properly.
+A hard failure would not occur by simply exceeding the endurance specification; simply a reduction in data retention reliability.
 While enough cycles would cause an apparent hard error, this is simply a very high soft error rate.
 This characteristic makes it problematic to assign a fixed endurance specification.
-Users should review the characteristic curve for retention after endurance.
-Individual system design tradeoffs should dictate the target endurance level.
 Endurance is a soft specification.
 Therefore, the user may operate the device with different levels of endurance cycling for different portions of the memory.
 For example, critical data needing the highest reliability level could be stored in memory locations that receive comparatively few cycles.
 Data with shorter-term use could be located in an area receiving many more cycles.
 A scratchpad area, needing little if any retention can be cycled until there is virtually no retention capability remaining.
+This would occur several orders of magnitude above the endurance spec.

 Internally, a FRAM operates with a read and restore mechanism similar to a DRAM.
-Therefore, endurance cycles are applied for each access; read or write.
+Therefore, endurance cycles are applied for each access: read or write.
 The FRAM architecture is based on an array of rows and columns.
 Each access causes a cycle for an entire row.
 Therefore, data locations targeted for substantially differing numbers of cycles should not be located within the same row.
-In the FM24C16, a row is 64 bits wide.
+In the FM24C64, a row is 64 bits wide.
 Each 8 bytes in the address marks the beginning of a new row.